jbkinney/24e_urp/README.md

 ## Schedule
 Classes are 120 min each.
-Days of the week, times, and locations vary.
+Days of the week, times, and locations may vary.

 1. **Introduction, Command Line, and GitHub.** (Justin, Jakub) Wed June 12, 3pm-5pm in Hawkins Conference Room (3514)
 2. **Data Types and Flow Control I.** (Justin) Fri June 14, 3pm-5pm in Hawkins Conference Room (3514)